craftcms/cms/docs/testing/testing-craft/testing-tips.md

 data inserted during your test from the database.
 Before the next test the new fixtures will be added again.

+## Use .gitignore
+Through the getting started guide you will have setup a `_craft` folder which contains various directories for testing.
+One of these directories is the `storage` directory.
+During testing Craft will create alot of temporary files and logs in this folder.
+Use a [.gitignore](https://git-scm.com/docs/gitignore) file to not commit these files into your version control system (I.E. GIT).
+The same policy should apply to the `tests/_output/` directory that Codeception creates for tests

 TODO: More....